What’s Your Delegation Score?

 Subplot: You still need a strong leadership team.

 Keep in mind, that there’s nothing wrong with delegating to people who are smarter than you.

 In fact, the best leaders make certain that they hire the smartest people because they understand the simple premise there’s no one smart enough to know it all.

-When you spot a leader who is surrounded by people who are significantly less capable or experienced than they are, you can be pretty sure you’ll to find a very insecure leader … and an under-performing leadership team.
+When you spot a leader who is surrounded by people who are significantly less capable or experienced than they are, you can be pretty sure you’ll find a very insecure leader … and an under-performing team.

 It is critical that your team be allowed to experiment and make mistakes … and they must feel free to bring you realistic and honest feedback about their successes as well as their struggles.
 To accomplish your ultimate goals, you must nurture them as leaders.

 It’s your job to keep them between the guardrails without going over the cliff.

 A penalty free environment is the only way to encourage and support candid feedback about progress and struggles.
 If your people believe they’ll be berated for falling short of your expectations, you won’t hear much about the project until it’s too late.